axieax/dotconfig/nvim/docs.md

 ## TODO

+- remove pep8-indent plugin when Python treesitter indents are fixed
 - group filetype settings in config, which can be enabled with flag
+  - also have language specific `setup.sh` if necessary (e.g. Python `pynvim`, `pytest`, Mason sources)
   - `sudo pacman -S jre-openjdk` for jre setup
 - git hunk keymaps
 - Toggleterm add another horizontal terminal